The Path of Meditation Level Two

 In a sense then, Buddhanature is both the ground and the fruition of our practice.
 And our path, in this context the path of Mahāmudrā, is the practice for recognizing, stabilizing, and then ultimately remaining uninterruptedly in that recognition.

-This Path of Meditation Level II home practice support program follows the time-honored tradition of the great Mahāmudrā masters of the past, which has helped lead countless practitioners to that place, the natural state.
+This Path of Meditation Level Two is a home-based practice support program that follows the time-honored tradition of the great Mahāmudrā masters of the past, which has helped lead countless practitioners to that place, the natural state.
 In a profound sense then, the journey itself is the goal, Mahāmudrā.

 True samādhi (see next lesson) in the ultimate sense, is the natural state.
 This is the innate nature of mind that is introduced to a student by a master when that student is sufficiently “ripe” to receive that instruction.
 All of the trainings in this program are geared toward glimpsing, clarifying, and stabilizing the realization and recognition of this state.